 HOW TO PREPARE:

 Before your procedure:

 - You may need blood, urine, or bowel movement tests.
-Write down the date, time, and location of each test.

 The night before your procedure:

 You may be told not to eat or drink anything after midnight.

 - You or a close family member will be asked to sign a legal document called a consent form.
 It gives healthcare providers permission to do the procedure or surgery.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.

 - Your bowel needs to be empty before your procedure.
 This is so healthcare providers can see the inside of your colon more clearly.
 You may need a laxative.
 This is a pill that will help empty your bowel.
 You may also need an enema.
 This is a liquid inserted into your rectum to flush out your bowel.